-Within the days when color printing was extraordinarily costly, the Avicultural Society had particular appeals for funds to help the looks in Avicultural Journal of the occasional color plate.
-A well known chook artist was then commissioned.
-Though the entire run of the Society’s magazines may be discovered on-line, the plates hardly ever see the sunshine of day.
-Subsequently I made a decision to indicate one, on occasion, on this website.
-That is the fifth within the sequence.
+Within the days when color printing was extraordinarily costly, the Avicultural Society had particular appeals for funds to assist the looks in Avicultural Journal of the occasional color plate.
+A widely known hen artist was then commissioned.
+Though the entire run of the Society’s magazines may be discovered on-line, the plates not often see the sunshine of day.
+Due to this fact I made a decision to indicate one, from time to time, on this website.
+That is the sixth within the collection.

 – – – – – – – – – –